-Read the article below for more information on equipment for harvesting grains: Buying Your Dream Machine (pdf by Ken Van Hazinga)
+Read this article for more information on equipment for harvesting grains: Buying Your Dream Machine (pdf by Ken Van Hazinga)

 And, if you don’t want to get out the Big Red (or Blue) Combine to gather a small sample for testing, or a handful for tomorrow morning’s pancakes, there is the …

 I have to say that I am extremely excited about our latest equipment purchase!
 Most farmers love to talk shop and compare notes on new steel.
 Well, I like my equipment too except that it often comes in much smaller packages.
 Our latest find (thanks to Dorn Cox) was a hand held combine.
 Yes folks, a mini combine that runs off a 14 volt battery (similar to a power tool).